Vladnet47/Rotating-Sneaker-Display/README.md

 <br/>

 ## Prerequisites
-In order to build one for yourself,
+In order to build one for yourself, you should have access to the following items:
 - [Arduino Microcontroller][3]
 - [Motor][4]
 - [Rotary Encoder][5]